 There might also be a small motif around the number three.
-Split features three prisoners, three psychiatric sessions, three murdered characters, three member of The Horde (Dennis, Patricia, Hedwig), three strata of enclosed spaces (cell, anteroom, entire basement), and (as we shall soon see) three corridors.
+Split features three prisoners, three psychiatric sessions, three murdered characters, three member of The Horde (Dennis, Patricia, Hedwig), three layers of clothes peeled off Casey, three strata of enclosed spaces (cell, anteroom, entire basement), and (as we shall soon see) three corridors.

 Most of the doors in Split are infuriatingly, despairingly closed.
 Its second-most prevalent motif is corridors, captured in a way that conjures up a world of limited options, lines of perspective receding, inexorably narrowing, as if a metaphor of the point-of-no-return consequences of The Horde’s actions.
 The main corridor is the tight, yellow passage that links most of the important locations: the anteroom leading to the cell, the kitchen, Hedwig’s room, the two closets that will hold Claire and Marcia.
 There is another corridor, more like a tunnel, which will engulf Split, as it grows darker and murkier, more id-like, towards the end.
 Leading into the basement itself, there is an outer, broader corridor…

 In the above cases, character identification is an overriding concern.
 So when Dr. Fletcher walks down the corridor looking for the prisoners, and Casey is in the same passage after having finally managed to get out of the anteroom, they appear in close shots.
 Their POV shots, however, play into the greater scheme of empty, restricted space.
 (The film’s large assortment of inventive POV shots will be discussed in the fourth article.)